-After some visual research and sketching I came up with a simple but interesting design that should be strong and durable enough for a wizard who looks after their wand.
+After some visual research and sketching I came up with a simple but interesting design that will be strong and durable enough for a wizard who looks after their wand.

-I made it from a length of fresh Chestnut branch.
-The handle’s shaped to give a comfortable grip.
+Made it from a length of fresh Chestnut branch, the handle’s shaped to give a comfortable grip.

-A bit of the tree’s bark remains on the wand’s pommel because I wanted to remind Thomas that his wand came from a real tree.
+A bit of the tree’s bark remains on the wand’s pommel to remind Thomas that his wand came from a real tree.

 the turning process